MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/iscsi/Update-IscsiTargetPortal.md

 TargetPortalAddress        : testiSCSI-deepcore
 TargetPortalPortNumber     : 3260
 ```
+The second command passes the same target portals to the current cmdlet to update them.
 ```PowerShell
  Get-IscsiTargetPortal | Update-IscsiTargetPortal
 ```

-This command updates information about the specified iSCSI target portal.

-The first command displays target portals by using the **Get-IscsiTargetPortal** cmdlet.

-The second command passes the same target portals to the current cmdlet to update them.

 ## PARAMETERS